 For the cross:

-- Put the flour, salt, sugar and yeast into a large mixing bowl.
+Put 2½ cups of the flour along with the salt, sugar, English Mixed Spice, and yeast into a large mixing bowl.
 Make a well in the centre.
 Pour in the warm milk and butter mixture, and then add the egg.
 Mix well with a wooden spoon, then bring everything together with your hands until you have a sticky dough.
+Continue adding the rest of the flour until your dough is clean enough to handle but not dry.
+Still tacky.
+You may not need all the flour.

-- Meanwhile, heat the oven to 375 degrees.
-Bake the buns for 20 minutes on the middle shelf of the oven until golden brown.
+Meanwhile, heat the oven to 375 degrees.
+Bake the buns for 15 to 20 minutes on the middle shelf of the oven until golden brown.